+Sociology 248.
+Old People in Society.
+(Same as Psychology 248.)
 Sociology 249.
 Criminology.
-Fall, spring.
+On demand.
 Credit, 5 hrs.
 Prerequisite: Sociology 101.
 Sociocultural conditions affecting the definition, recordings and treatment of delinquency and crime.
 A critical review of various sociological theories of deviant and criminal behavior.
 Examination of the role of the police, the courts, the corrective system and the victim in the American criminal justice system.

 Sociology 251.
 Internship in the Criminal Justice System.
 By selection.

 Credit, 5 hrs. over two quarters.
 Prerequisite: Sociology 101 and 249.
 Students work several hours a week for one quarter under the supervision of one or more agencies involved in the criminal justice system.
 During the second quarter, interns assist in working with clients of criminal justice agencies.
 Application for enrollment must be made through the sociology department of Oxford College.